Is the Merchant Navy A Good Option For Girls? A Guide for Women to Join the Merchant Navy

 - As part of its dedication to inspiring women to pursue seafaring careers, Synergy has introduced the Chakra Scholarship program.
 This initiative facilitates training for students aged 14-15, enabling them to embark on a path towards the maritime sector’s opportunities.

-Indian Lady Officers in Merchant Navy
+Indian Female Officers in Merchant Navy

 With the help of the International Maritime Organisation and the governing bodies of different countries, women in the Merchant Navy have changed the idea that shipping is only for men.